Here are some commonly asked questions in regards to Ansible and Windows and their answers.

 To run Ansible from source instead of a release on the WSL, simply uninstall the pip installed version and then clone the git repo.

-The way that these certificates are generated and mapped to a user is different from the SSH implementation; consult the Windows Remote Management documentation for more information.
+The way X509 certificates are generated and mapped to a user is different from the SSH implementation; consult the Windows Remote Management documentation for more information.

 Ansible executes commands through WinRM.
 These processes are different from running a command locally in these ways: